s-hamann/ansible-openwrt-firewall/README.md

   The keys `src` and `dest` are handled specially to expand on fw4's capabilities in the following way:
   * A `!` followed ba a `,`-separated list of zone names is interpreted as the complement of these zones.
     This role generates a list of separate firewall rules for each zone in `openwrt_firewall_zones` *except* for the one(s) referenced in this rule specification.
   * A list of zone names is expanded into separate rules for each zone in the list.
+  When a rule is expanded in this way, the placeholders `$src` and `$dest` in the rule's name are replaced by the expanded zone name, so that the separate firewall rules can have distinct names.
 * `openwrt_firewall_redirects`
   A list of firewall redirects to configure.
 List items are dictionaries that describe the redirect configuration.
   All keys are simply passed to the OpenWrt redirect configuration.